centre-for-health-informatics/Adjusted_survival/README.md

 Data set SAS program
 “sample.sas” – a SAS program which creates a SAS data file for use as an example dataset to which the following SAS programs can be applied.
 The dataset contains 5,000 observations

+Survival SAS program
+1. “mean.sas” – a SAS program which calculates and plots unadjusted and adjusted survival curves.
+The adjusted curves are calculated using the Mean of Covariates Method.

+2. “weight.sas” – a SAS program which calculates and plots unadjusted and adjusted survival curves.
+The adjusted curves are calculated using the Corrected Group Prognosis Method.

+The programs and sample dataset should be easy to use for individuals who are familiar with SAS programming.
+The programs can easily be modified for use with other datasets.
+We have provided comment statements with the SAS programs which should facilitate the modification of the programs for use with other data.

+See alse STATA, S-Plus and R versions of the above programs